Dylan-Speight/real-world-application/README.md

 Functionality is the conformity of the software with actual requirements and specifications.
 If the software is unable to perform its intended purpose efficiently, in the best possible way then there is definitely room to be improved on.
 Also important is that it does not contain bugs or other issues that may impede the softwares ability to achieve its end goal for the user.

-### What libraries are being used in the app and why?
+### What libraries are being used in the app and why

 _**React**_